 Responsibility Charting

 First, if you’ve cleared numerous tasks off your own responsibility chart, you may have shed enough responsibilities to create an entirely new position.
-In this instance, a front-end incentive plan may help attract the ideal (and appropriately qualified) candidate for the new role.
+In this instance, a front-end reward may help attract the ideal (and appropriately qualified) candidate for the new role.
 We’ll talk more about “front-end” plans in a minute.

 Second, if you follow our suggested flowchart and use our triage questions to determine everyone’s optimal task lists (all while eliminating unnecessary or outdated tasks), your outfit’s most crucial tasks – and those with outsize impacts – will come to light.
-If your supervisors go above and beyond by stepping up to assume some of these crucial new tasks, incentive plans can increase buy-in and up their chances of successfully completing them.
+If your supervisors go above and beyond by stepping up to assume some of these crucial new tasks, reward programs can increase buy-in and up their chances of successfully completing them.

 Now’s the perfect time to introduce our Time Cone, which is a strategic way of looking at your outfit’s longevity.
 Essentially, the farther into the future you look, the less hard data you deal with.